Mental Health Association of New York City and NYC Department of Health & Mental Hygiene

 NYC Well is the City of New York’s single-stop mental-health resource for residents.
 Each month, the service receives 25,000 to 30,000 calls, texts, and chats from New Yorkers seeking care.
 In addition to providing professional and compassionate short-term counseling, NYC Well provides behavioral-health referrals, mobile crisis team coordination, and follow-up services.

-In partnership with the New York City Mayor’s Office and Department of Health and Mental Hygiene, the Mental Health Association of New York City (MHA) is responsible for delivering these services through its robust contact center and text-messaging platform.
+In partnership with the New York City Mayor’s Office and Department of Health and Mental Hygiene, Vibrant Emotional Health (formerly known as the Mental Health Association of New York City or MHA) is responsible for delivering these services through its robust contact center and text-messaging platform.
 MHA asked the Public Policy Lab to help them develop ways to further understand and respond to New Yorkers’ service needs.

 Using findings from human-centered research, PPL and MHA co-created two design tools, a user journey map and a set of user personas, as well as a set of targeted recommendations for improving service delivery.
+(See below or visit the NYC Well Design Tools website to learn more and download the tools.)
 These needs-focused artifacts will support the NYC Well team in making design choices about features, navigation, and interactions in current and future NYC Well services.

 Personas and journey maps are powerful tools for ideation that can be used at all stages of a human-centered design process, from preliminary concepting to rapid prototyping to eventual testing and deployment.